emlite/emlite-bind/README.md

 </html>
 ```

+In the above html examples, emlite.js is fetched from unpkg, you can alternatively vendor the source, or create a node project and `npm i emlite`.
+If creating a node project, it's advisable to use a bundler (such as webpack for example).

 If targeting emscripten, the link flags in .cargo/config.toml instruct the emscripten toolchain to generate an ES6 module.
 As such, you would need to initialize emscripten's js module:
 ```html
 <!DOCTYPE html>